Standards-based grading (SBG) is an innovative educational practice that helps increase learning in the classroom.

 Focus on Learning

-Conversely, it’s common to hear them ask, “Will this be graded?” and skip any activity (regardless of merit) not entered into the gradebook.
+Conversely, it’s common to hear students ask, “Will this be graded?” and skip any activity (regardless of merit) not entered into the gradebook.

-This creates unhealthy incentives which skew student behavior and attitudes.
+This creates unhealthy incentives which skew student behavior and attitude.

 Emotional Safety and Fear of Testing